Nancy Luce and her “Poor Little Hearts” —

-The remarkable true story of a woman, her flock of hens, and her efforts to change the world.
+The remarkable true story of a poet and her flock of hens.

 No one never can replace my poor little dears live and well,